ClusterCockpit/ClusterCockpit/README.md

 NOTICE
 --------------------------------------------------------------------------------

-ClusterCockpit is currently still work in progress and not yet ready for general production use.
-One main component which is not yet finalized is a generic way to map to metric lists to different profling database backends.
+ClusterCockpit is work in progress and not yet ready for general production use.

 If you want to help develop ClusterCockpit you may want to take a look at [open issues](https://github.com/ClusterCockpit/ClusterCockpit/issues?q=is%3Aopen+is%3Aissue).
 A good starting point about the software design of ClusterCockpit are the Wiki